The Prompt Course · 5 lessons · Free

 Why AI misunderstands you — and why it's your fault

 Think back to the last time AI gave you an answer that was... okay.
 Generic.
-Useful in the same way a Wikipedia article is useful — correct, but not helpful for your specific situation.
+Useful in the same way a Wikipedia entry is useful — correct, but not helpful for your specific situation.

 To Google

-ceo letter quarterly report template
+vd-letter quarterly report template

 To AI

-ceo letter quarterly report template
+vd-letter quarterly report template

 You don't need to remember all five every time.
 But the more you include, the better the answer.